Nnrudrapatna35/college-football-fight-songs-project/writeup/writeup.md

-In our research project, we will be analyzing the fight songs of various college football teams to discover whether a song’s tempo or duration can tell us anything about the content of the song and whether a team’s fight song is indicative of their college football program’s success.
-More specifically, we will be examining the fight songs of all 65 teams located across the Power 5 sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC) plus Notre Dame (Independent conference).
+In our research project, we will be analyzing the fight songs of various college football teams to discover whether a song’s tempo or duration can tell us anything about the content of the song and whether a team’s fight song is indicative of its college football program’s success.
+More specifically, we will be examining the fight songs of all 64 teams located across the Power Five sports conferences (Big 10, Big 12, ACC, Pac-12 and SEC) plus Notre Dame (Independent).
 Hence, our dataset, which is fittingly titled `fight-songs`, includes 65 observations.
-Each observation in the set represents a distinct Power 5 college football team (or Notre Dame).
+Each observation in the set represents a distinct Power Five college football team (or Notre Dame).
 For each team (observation), the original dataset featured 23 variables.
 However, we include 19 of these variables, plus one of our own, for a total of 20 in the `fight-songs` dataset.
 The variables primarily contain information regarding the school’s fight song, as well as a couple of characteristics of the college football teams themselves (i.e. which conference they belong to).

 The variables most pertinent to our analysis are: `conference`, `year`, `bpm`, `sec_duration`, `victory_win_won`, `men`, `rah`, `nonsense`,